KristianOellegaard/django-hvad/docs/internal/manager.rst

         .. note:: Using ``language('all')`` and :meth:`select_related` on the
                   same queryset is not supported and will raise a :exc:`~exceptions.NotImplementedError`.

+    .. method:: fallbacks(self, *languages)

+        .. versionadded:: 0.6

+        Activates fallbacks for this queryset.
+This sets the :attr:`_language_fallbacks` attribute, but does not apply any join or filtering until :meth:`_add_language_filter` is called.
+This allows for query-time resolution of the ``None`` values in the list.

+        The following special cases are accepted:

+        - ``None`` as a single argument will disable fallbacks on the queryset.
+        - An empty argument list will use :setting:`LANGUAGES` setting as a fallback list.
+        - A ``None`` value a language will be replaced by the current language at query evalution time, by calling :func:`~django.utils.translation.get_language`

+        Returns a queryset.

+        .. note:: Using ``fallbacks`` and :meth:`select_related` on the same queryset is not supported and will raise a :exc:`~exceptions.NotImplementedError`.

+        .. note:: This feature requires Django 1.6 or newer.

     .. method:: create(self, **kwargs)